CERN/CAiMIRA/README.md

 CARA is a risk assessment tool developed to model the concentration of viruses in enclosed spaces, in order to inform space-management decisions.

-CARA models the concentration profile of potential virions in enclosed spaces with clear and intuitive graphs.
+CARA models the concentration profile of potential virions in enclosed spaces , both as background (room) concentration and during close-proximity interations, with clear and intuitive graphs.
 The user can set a number of parameters, including room volume, exposure time, activity type, mask-wearing and ventilation.
 The report generated indicates how to avoid exceeding critical concentrations and chains of airborne transmission in spaces such as individual offices, meeting rooms and labs.

-The risk assessment tool simulates the long-range airborne spread SARS-CoV-2 virus in a finite volume, assuming a homogenous mixture, and estimates the risk of COVID-19 infection therein.
+The risk assessment tool simulates the airborne spread SARS-CoV-2 virus in a finite volume, assuming a homogenous mixture and a two-stage exhaled jet model, and estimates the risk of COVID-19 infection therein.
-The results DO NOT include short-range airborne exposure (where the physical distance is a significant factor) nor the other known modes of SARS-CoV-2 transmission.
+The results DO NOT include the other known modes of SARS-CoV-2 transmission, such as fomite or blood-bound.
-Hence, the output from this model is only valid when the other recommended public health & safety instructions are observed, such as adequate physical distancing, good hand hygiene and other barrier measures.
+Hence, the output from this model is only valid when the other recommended public health & safety instructions are observed, such as good hand hygiene and other barrier measures.

-The model used is based on scientific publications relating to airborne transmission of infectious diseases, dose-response exposures and aerosol science, as of February 2021.
+The model used is based on scientific publications relating to airborne transmission of infectious diseases, dose-response exposures and aerosol science, as of February 2022.
 It can be used to compare the effectiveness of different airborne-related risk mitigation measures.

 Note that this model applies a deterministic approach, i.e., it is assumed at least one person is infected and shedding viruses into the simulated volume.